ytyulkinaxway/axway-open-docs/content/en/docs/apim_reference/allReleasesChangeLog.md

 {
 "title": "API Management release change log", "linkTitle": "Release change log",
-"weight":"90",
+  "weight": "90",
   "date": "2020-10-20",
   "description": "Functionality change log for all supported versions of API Gateway, API Manager, and API Portal since version 7.5.3."
 }

 List of the major changes made in each release of API Gateway, API Manager, and API Portal.
 This is a reference information to help you to decided the best strategy to migrate your product to the latest API Management release.